 What does pro forma mean?

-Pro forma is a Latin-derived term meaning “for form,” and is used in business to mean that an action is done as a matter of form or to represent a standard document.
+Pro forma is a Latin-derived term meaning “for form.”
+In the business world, it refers to a standard document or an action done as a matter of form.

 -